The-Extra-Project/Extra_surface_repo/README.md

 In this section, the main workflow for LAS lidar point cloud processing is detailled

 ## Parameters setting / General information
-The actuel parametrization is made to produce a "good" result on the LiDARHD dataset.
+The actuel parameters are set for the LiDARHD dataset.
 Because  of the approximate line of sight estimation (bad estimation on the building) The algorithm confidence is drastically decrese in order to be able to reconstructe building (otherwise many surfaces where the normal is horizontal are badly oriented)
 The priority is actually to improve the sensor origin estimation.